100 Notable alumni of

 -

-Adam Joseph Gase is an American football coach.
-He came to prominence in the National Football League (NFL) as the offensive coordinator for the Denver Broncos from 2013 to 2014, whose offense set the NFL record for points scored in 2013 and helped the team reach Super Bowl XLVIII.
+Adam Joseph Gase is an American football coach who is currently the pass game coordinator for the Los Angeles Chargers of the National Football League (NFL).
+He was the offensive coordinator for the Denver Broncos from 2013 to 2014, whose offense set the NFL record for points scored in 2013 and helped the team reach Super Bowl XLVIII.
 Following this success, Gase served as the head coach of the Miami Dolphins from 2016 to 2018 and the New York Jets from 2019 to 2020.

 -